kaz-utashiro/greple/README.md

         greple -n '&odd_line' file

-    Required (`+`) and negative (`-`) mark can be used for function pattern.
+    Required (`+`), optional (`?`) and negative (`-`) mark can be used for function pattern.

-    This version experimentally support callback function for each pattern.
-Region list returned by function can have two extra element besides start/end position.
+    **CALLBACK FUNCTION**: Region list returned by function can have two extra element besides start/end position.
 Third element is index.
     Fourth element is callback function pointer which is called to produce string to be shown in command output.
 Callback function takes four argument (start position, end position, index, matched string) and returns replacement string.

 - **-e** _pattern_, **--and**=_pattern_